Mediation Planning Techniques

 There is a misplaced idea of tension between the benefits of a single session and the PEDR multiple stage methodology.
-Mediators can lead parties through multiple stages of preparation which culminate in a single mediation session.
 With preparation, the clients and mediator will better understand the respective positions and interests.
 In doing so, mediators can better anticipate sensitive areas and potential compromise.
 Additionally, they can avoid something unexpectedly offending a party in the middle of a joint session by learning these things in prep conversations.
 It does not matter how many joint sessions there are — early engagement and the mediator’s role in planning with and guiding the parties is the essential ingredient, indeed.

 As the Honorable James Ryan stated: